-Osteopaths are primary healthcare practitioners and are trained to recognise conditions, that may require medical referral.
+Osteopaths are primary healthcare practitioners and are trained to recognise conditions that may require a doctor's referral.

-They are also trained to perform standard medical examinations of the musculoskeletal, cardiovascular, respiratory and nervous systems.
+They are also trained to perform standard examinations of the musculoskeletal, cardiovascular, respiratory and nervous systems.

 Osteopathy is covered by most private health funds including the Medicare Chronic Disease Management Scheme.
 Osteopaths are registered providers for workers compensation schemes, motor accident insurers and the Department of Veterans’ Affairs.